dCache/dcache/docs/TheBook/src/main/markdown/config-SRM.md

 -   User needs to use [`voms-proxy-init`](config-gplazma.md#creating-a-voms-proxy) to create a VO proxy.

 -   dCache needs to use gPlazma with modules that extract VO attributes from the user’s proxy.
-(See [Chapter 10, Authorization in dCache](config-gplazma.md), have a look at `voms` plugin and see the [section called “Authentication and Authorization in dCache”](config-gplazma.md#authentication-and-authorization-in-dcache) for an example with voms.
+(See [Chapter 10, Authorization in dCache](config-gplazma.md), have a look at `voms` plugin and see the section called [“VOMS Proxy Certificate”](config-gplazma.md#voms-proxy-certificate) for an example with voms.

 Only if these 3 conditions are satisfied the VO based authorization of the SpaceManager will work.